gureryucel/gureryucel.github.io/_pages/block-copolymers.md

 ### Research Question 1
 **What is the behavior of PS, PEO, and PS-b-PEO in water as a solvent?**

-- Analyzed the behavior of a block co-polymer (PS-b-PEO) in water and octane solvents, searching micelle formations.
+- Analyzed the behavior of a block co-polymer (PS-b-PEO) in water and octane solvents, searching for micelle formations.
+- PEO chains extend more in water than the PS chains due to the presence of polar solvent.
+- Aggregation of PS chains is observed in the density profile plot.

 <div style="text-align: center;">
   <img src="/assets/images/q1-vis.png" alt="Visualization of polymer behavior in water" style="width: 100%; max-width: 800px; margin-bottom: 20px;"/>